-By contrast, in the weakly correlated region ($R<1.5R_e$), SQD yielded lower variational energies than CSQD in the majority of settings.
+By contrast, in the weakly correlated regime ($R<1.5R_e$), SQD yielded lower variational energies than CSQD in the majority of settings.
 At $d_{\max}=2000$ across $K=2$--$5$, SQD yielded lower energies in 33/40 BMM cases and 38/40 $k$-modes cases.
 The corresponding energy differences spanned $\Delta E\in[-0.77,+3.45]~\mathrm{mHa}$ for BMM and $\Delta E\in[-0.53,+4.57]~\mathrm{mHa}$ for $k$-modes, with medians and means of $+1.16$ and $+1.17~\mathrm{mHa}$ (BMM) and $+1.72$ and $+1.91~\mathrm{mHa}$ ($k$-modes), respectively.
-This behavior is consistent with a near single-reference regime, where a single global reference occupancy vector already provides an effective guide for particle-number recovery.
+This behavior is consistent with a near-single-reference regime, where a single global reference occupancy vector already provides an effective guide for particle-number recovery.